Domestic violence in a public health perspective

 - Protection and risk factors in domestic violence

-- Explanatory models of domestic violence including the normalisation process
+- Explanatory models of domestic violence

-- Break-up process
+- The normalisation process

-- Break-up process
+- The break-up process

 Progressive specialisation: